SheffieldMLtracking/btalignment/README.md

 # btalignment
 This computes the 3d pose of cameras and calibration boards.

-!
-It uses a custom version of pylibdmtx to get the corners!
+**Note that this module uses a custom version of pylibdmtx to get the corners of matrix codes**

 ## Installation
 ```
-pip install pylibdmtx
 pip install git+https://github.com/SheffieldMLtracking/pylibdmtx.git
 ```